-Wherever possible, our RE sessions are delivered by our RE enthusiast……..
+Wherever possible, our RE sessions are delivered by our RE expert……..
 Mrs Adamson

 How RE Promotes Spiritual, Moral, Social and Cultural Development

 What we now call spiritual, moral, social and cultural development (SMSC) has always been part of education.
 The notion of developing not just academic and practical skills in the emerging generation but also self-knowledge, moral courage, a capacity for imaginative sympathy for others and so on has long been a desired outcome of education.

 RE: a key contributor but not the only vehicle for SMSC

 RE makes a strong contribution to SMSC development and RE lessons support the school’s overall ethos and offer more in the way of spiritual/ moral education than other subjects.

 RE helps build upon our CORE VALUE of RESPECT through the education and awareness of others values and beliefs.

 - Self-awareness: offering opportunities for pupils to reflect on their own views and how they have been formed, as well as the views of others

 - Curiosity: encouraging pupils’ capacity for critical questioning,